quangnd2911/DS_Fakenews_Detection/README.md

 * We can see an equal distribution between fake news and real news, indicating no chance of bias.
 #### 2. Specific count of words
 <img src="image/fakenews.jpg" width="500"> <img src="image/truenews.jpg" width="500">
+* We can see word that fake news contain mostly relate to politic.
+While True news does not contain too many of these word
 ### Build and evaluate model
 #### 1. Logistic regression
 <img src="image/logistic_heatmap.jpg" width="400"> <img src="image/logistic_report.jpg" width="400">